b3-exmo/b3-exmo.github.io/docs/Critical thinking/logical-fallacies.md

 **Pathos** is appealing to the audience’s emotions when trying to argue. (e.g. Moroni’s promise).
 Having an emotional response to something is not evidence that it is true.

-**Logos** is appealing to logic, which is what I am attempting to do with this note.
+**Logos** is appealing to logic, which is what I am attempting to do with these notes.

 **Ethos** is an appeal to authority, or to ethics.
 If you don’t have a sufficient knowledge base to understand a logos argument, the best you can do is appeal to the consensus of the experts, but a logos argument is preferred.
 In general the strength of your opinion ought to be proportional to the depth of your knowledge on the subject.